Aliases for GNB4 Gene

 GeneCards Summary for GNB4 Gene

 GNB4 (Guanine Nucleotide Binding Protein (G Protein), Beta Polypeptide 4) is a Protein Coding gene.
-Diseases associated with GNB4 include charcot-marie-tooth disease, dominant intermediate f and autosomal dominant intermediate charcot-marie-tooth disease type f.
-Among its related pathways are PI3K-Akt signaling pathway and GPCR Pathway.
-GO annotations related to this gene include signal transducer activity.
+Diseases associated with GNB4 include charcot-marie-tooth neuropathy dominant intermediate f and charcot-marie-tooth disease, dominant intermediate f.
+Among its related pathways are PI3K-Akt signaling pathway and Signaling by GPCR.
+GO annotations related to this gene include signal transducer activity and protein complex binding.
 An important paralog of this gene is WDR47.

 UniProtKB/Swiss-Prot for GNB4 Gene